Our Favorite Garlic-Parmesan Roasted Cauliflower

 Cut the cauliflower into small florets and add to a large bowl.
 Toss with olive oil, paprika, salt, and black pepper.

-Cauliflower florets being roasted on a sheet pan and topped with Parmesan.
+Cauliflower florets being roasted on a sheet pan and topped with grated Parmesan cheese.

 Step 2: Roast Cauliflower.
 Empty cauliflower out onto preheated baking sheet.
-Place back in the oven and roast for 20 to 25 minutes minutes, until lightly charred.
+(You should hear an instant sizzle!)
+Place back in the oven and roast for 20 to 25 minutes minutes, tossing once halfway through.

 Step 3: Sprinkle Parmesan cheese and garlic over cauliflower and place back in the oven for 5 more minutes.

-Parsley being scattered over cauliflower on a baking sheet.
+Parsley being scattered over cauliflower florets on a baking sheet.

 Lastly, garnish with fresh parsley and lemon juice!